How to Use Essential Oils: The Only Guide You’ll Ever Need

 4. Turn on the Device

-Finally, the last step to scent your room and reap the benefits is to place the top or cap of the diffuser and set the desired feature.
-Certain models have features such as color-changing LED lights.
+Finally, the last step to scent your room and reap the benefits is to place the top or cap of the essential oil diffuser and set the desired feature.
+Specific models have features such as color-changing LED lights.

 How to Use Essential Oils Without a Diffuser

-No diffuser?
-No problem!
-If you don’t own an oil diffuser and you don’t want to spend the money to get one, then you can use other methods.
+If you don’t own an oil diffuser and don’t want to spend the money to get one, you can use other methods.
 For instance, you can try the following:

 - Try the bottle method (inhale it straight from the bottle—but keep a distance if it’s too strong!)